-The headline rate of output inflation for goods leaving the factory gate showed positive growth of 0.9% on the year to February 2021, up from positive growth of 0.1% in January 2021.
+The headline rate of output prices showed positive growth of 5.9% on the year to August 2021, up from 5.1% in July 2021.

-Food products, and metals and non-metallic minerals provided the largest upward contribution to the annual rate of output and input inflation respectively.
+Other manufactured products and other produced materials provided the largest upward contribution to the change in the annual rate of output and input inflation respectively.

 |All manufactured products (GB7S)|